Example Models will be shown here, built Exclusively with PDT, Offset Edges and MeasureIt Add-ons.

 This first one may not look too remarkable, except that it is totally accurate to dimensions, not approximately, taken from tracing a reference image.

-The draught angles on this half-casting are exactly 5 degrees, the length of sides between the radii are exactly to a dimension.
+The draft angles on this half-casting are exactly 5 degrees, the length of sides between the radii are exactly to a dimension.
 All intersect points of faces have been placed accurately using PDT, not guessed from a zoomed in view.
 All fillets are exactly to a dimension and exactly in the right place.

 Most of the accuracy of this model would be either impossible, or so very complicated, to achieve with Blender on its own.
 With PDT and Offset Edges, it was quick and easy to achieve this kind of topology, suitable for mechanical models, at a very high level of precision (constrained only by the storage of coordinates in Blender).
 You can also see the Pivot Point of this model, stored in its Custom Property.